 - Repatriation – No one wants to imagine the worst thing happening while on vacation in the sun.
 However, if something did happen, you want to make sure your insurance helps your family out afterwards to bring you back home.
 Read the repatriation section of the terms and conditions.

-This might seem like an obvious travel tip, but then again it may not.
+Out of travel tips here, this one might seem obvious, but then again, it may not.
 When you’re booking a plane ticket, especially overseas, you have to make sure your name matches the name on your passport.
-So, if you go by Billy and your name is William, your ticket should also say William.
-Double check spelling as typos can happen, especially if you’re excited.
+If you go by Billy and your name is William, your ticket should also say, William.
+Double-check spelling as typos can happen, especially if you’re excited.
 Once you book a ticket, you’re not allowed to make any changes to the name on the ticket.
-If your name doesn’t match your passport you will be denied boarding, or worse.
+If your name doesn’t match your passport, you will be denied boarding, or worse.

 Travel documentation – passports and visas

 Taking your kids to see the world can be a great experience for the whole family.
-However, if are taking them solo, you’ll need proof of permission from the other parent.
-Some countries are stricter than others so ensure you know what documents you need, based on your situation.
+However, if you are taking them solo, you’ll need proof of permission from the other parent.
+Some countries are stricter than others, so ensure you know what documents you need, based on your situation.

 This is one of the travel tips that won’t apply to everyone, but it’s always good to know.

 The days of free luggage allowance are a distant memory.
 Many airlines (especially ones that offer budget prices) will charge an additional fee to check in your suitcase.
 That fee varies from airline to airline.
 Make sure you know how much luggage you are allowed to bring with you.
-Also find out the weight allowance.
-If your bag it too heavy, you might be forced to pay additional fee or to remove items from your bag.
+Also, find out the weight allowance.
+If your bag is too heavy, you might be forced to pay an additional fee or remove items from your bag.

 Your carry-on piece should follow the airline guidelines.
 So many people ignore this travel advice.
-If deemed too large, you will have to check it (and maybe pays extra fee) or be denied bringing it with you.
-Usually you are allowed one carry-on bag plus a personal item.
+If deemed too large, you will have to check it (and maybe pays an extra fee) or be denied bringing it with you.
+Usually, you are allowed one carry-on bag plus a personal item.
 That can be a purse or a camera bag, for example.
-Just make sure you’re not brining bunch of giant bags with you.
+Just make sure you’re not bringing a bunch of giant bags with you.
 It’s a guaranteed way to annoy others, especially if you’re taking up all the overhead bin space.
 Don’t be that person.

 Travel tips for currency